The Fortynine Palms Oasis is a popular and well-traveled hike to a shady palm oasis just outside of Twentynine Palms.

 The trail was once part of an old Indian trail.
 The Serrano and Chemehuevi Indians knew this oasis well, ate fruit from the palms, and used the fronds in their shelters, sandals, and baskets.

 In 1922, Mrs. Bernice Tucker, who lived in Twentynine Palms, had planned to build a cabin and settle here.
 She and her children camped at the oasis, but the cabin was never built.
-They did build a dam and worked on improving part of the trail into a primitive road.
+However, they built a dam and worked on improving part of the trail into a primitive road.
 Part of that road is now the road to the parking lot.

 The palm trees here are California fan palms (Washingtonia filifera) and often live to be eighty years or older.
 Fire has scarred the trunks of the palms many times.
 Indians occasionally burned out the oasis to clean it and encourage new growth.
 Modern vandals have started fires here, too.
 Please be careful with this delicate habitat.
-There are only a few oases left in the desert with palms like this and this one is a gem.
+There are only a few oases left in the desert with palms like this.

 Directions

 The trail from the parking lot to the oasis is developed and easy to follow.
-Be aware that it climbs more than 300 ft up and 300 ft back down to the oasis.
-Remember, you must repeat this to return to the parking lot.
+However, don't let the short 3.1-mile round trip fool you - this hike packs quite a punch.
+It climbs more than 300 feet up and 300 feet back down to the oasis.
+Remember that you must repeat this to return to the parking lot.

-Most of the trail crosses a section of granite known as Twentynine Palms quartz monzonite to geologists.
-It is suspected to have been formed from a subducting oceanic plate during the Triassic age.
-As the trail drops down into Fortynine Palms Canyon itself, the trail enters the heavier-varnished Queen Mountain monzogranite and, across the canyon, is the noticeably lighter-colored and aptly named Fortynine Palms Oasis monzogranite.
-Both of these plutons are thought to be of the Cretaceous period, although the Queen Mountain formation could be older.
-These Cretaceous granites are the same age as the Sierra Nevada granites, though weathering causes them to look very different.
+Most of the trail, so far, has traversed a light-colored granitic rock known as Twentynine Palms quartz monzonite.
+It is suspected to have been formed by a subducting oceanic plate during the Triassic geologic period.
+As the trail drops down into Fortynine Palms Canyon, it crosses an area of darker Queen Mountain monzogranite.
+Across the canyon from the oasis is the noticeably lighter-colored and aptly named Fortynine Palms Oasis monzogranite.
+These two latter granitic plutons are thought to be of the later Cretaceous period, although the Queen Mountain formation could be older.
+These two are the same age as the granite in the Sierra Nevada Mountains far to the north, although weathering makes them look vastly different.

 At the oasis, you will find a few pools of water and the welcome shade of California fan palms.
 There is usually water here, but it shouldn’t be used for drinking.
 Save it for the wildlife.
 If you must drink the oasis water, you should also filter it first.

-Be sure to check the Park's website for current conditions, as the trail is sometimes closed to let the bighorn sheep access the springs.
+Be sure to check the Park's website for current conditions.
+The trail is sometimes closed to allow bighorn sheep to access the springs.

 Map